 - Connect with nursing organizations – this is a great opportunity to find out more specific information about the challenges and opportunity of this career.

 - Sign up for nursing camp – a few weeks of hands-on experience as a nurse will help you gain a wider perspective, which will be helpful when attending the BSN program.

-At Nightingale College, we offer a three-to-four year BDN program for people with no prior experience, and also a strong one-year-and-a-half RN-to-BSN program, for nurses who already have experience in the field and have completed a two-year ADN program.
+At Nightingale College, we offer a three-to-four year BSN Program for people with no prior experience, and also a strong one-year-and-a-half RN-to-BSN Program, for nurses who already have experience in the field and have completed a two-year ADN program.

 The Nightingale BSN Program curriculum plan meets the requirements of the Accreditation Commission for Education in Nursing (ACEN), the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) standards, and the Commission on Collegiate Nursing Education (CCNE).
 The success rates are also a good indicator of how strong the program is.
 Our overall NCLEX-RN® pass rate is 83%.

 Who Can Get a BSN Degree?

 The BSN program prepares you for entry-level practice in hospitals, clinics, and other healthcare settings.
 This means that you don’t really need any prior experience, but some interactions with the field will prove helpful.

 On the other hand, if you’re already a registered nurse, getting a BSN degree will only strengthen your qualifications.

 Nursing is a dynamic profession that has evolved a lot over the years and will continue to evolve through advanced education and evidence-based practice (EBP).
 No matter what your motivations behind becoming a nurse is, this is a career founded on the premise of lifelong learning.